Interview with Mary from Mary’s Heirloom Seeds!

 What is the biggest challenge you’ve encountered in selling heirloom seeds?

 So far this has been an amazing adventure.
 My biggest challenge is time.
 I would love to offer more video tutorials but seed orders and the garden come first.
-My goal in 2020 is to offer more helpful videos for our customers
+My goal is to offer more helpful videos for our customers

 What are your top 10 favorite heirlooms seed varieties?